-If you have pre-existing barcodes, you may want to change the SKU code for the product manually.
+If you have selected to Enter a custom SKU you will have to change the SKU code for the product manually.

 Note: the SKU field is not case sensitive so you can use upper or lower case characters.

 Once you have created all the product variants, you will need to add some stock.
-To do this head over to the Stock Control page and select Stock Order.
+To learn how to do this, check out this article here.